pnzrkmpfwgn/chase-grup/README.md

 ```

 ### NOTE
+OH MY GOD!
+I am beyond stupid I not only using conditionals and react hooks incorrectly, I was trying to import react hooks from next!!
 [LEGACY]:This note means nothing because I am f*cking stupid, I am just leaving this here to remind myself that I am one (stupid).
 I realize that I was using hooks before a condition [can't do this!]